CovidNet/covidnet.github.io/datastatement.md

 * Time: 03/2021
 * Place: Donostia - San Sebastán, Spain
 * Modality (spoken/signed, written): written
-* Scripted/edited vs. spontaneous: scripted
+* Scripted/edited vs. spontaneous: edited
 * Synchronous vs. asynchronous interaction: asynchronous
 * Intended audience: general public

 ## F. TEXT CHARACTERISTICS

 The texts vary in length.
 Nouns are hand-picked, not influenced by statistical measures.
 The topic is COVID-19.
+The language used in the texts is formal.

 ## G. RECORDING QUALITY